10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Labrador Retriever

 The Labrador Retriever, originally from Newfoundland in Canada, was used by fishermen to retrieve fishing nets and catch fish that had escaped from the nets.
 Today, the Labrador makes an excellent family companion and service dog thanks to its happy, friendly personality and high intelligence.
-This has made Labradors one of the most popular dog breeds in Singapore and worldwide.
+This has made Labradors one of the most popular dog breeds in Singapore and around the world, closely associated with pet ownership and family life.

 Personality: Labrador Retrievers are famously gentle, loyal, and eager to please, although they can be noisy and hyperactive when young.
 Their energetic, upbeat personality means they love activities with their owners.